 Living alone, I have to do all my own grocery shopping.
 It’s been that way for years, so no big deal, right?
 Well, what used to be a simple task has become a bit more of a production with mental illness tagging along.
+It turns out grocery shopping with mental illness isn’t a great combination.

 The grocery store is a 10 minutes walk from where I live.
 I usually walk, but sometimes I don’t even have the energy for that. or I’m not feeling physically up to it because of assorted physical health stuff going on, so I drive.
 I usually go twice a week.